jessecusack/LeConte_postprocessing/README.md

 dropbox folder and performs some postprocessing before compiling it into netcdf files.

+The instructions below are for macOS, but should mostly work for other unix systems.

 ## How to run the code

 Install the python package manager [Miniconda](https://docs.conda.io/en/latest/miniconda.html).